CalvinDSeamons/finance_tracker/README.md

 # StockSleuth: Unveiling Market Insights - A Fusion of Stock Analysis and Web Intelligence
 ***
 ### Introduction
+As of 09/18/2025 this app is pretty much dead.
+AI scraping for training data has made most sites close free dev api.
+So I cant really get any info without paying.
 This repository is a collection of scripts intended for analyzing world events, social media posts/trends, and other potentially influential indicators to compare against market trends.